-My download file has 7 different types of flowers that I tried and three different leaves.
+My download file has 7 different types of rolled flowers that I tried and three different leaves.
 Design Space has some and you can also download them other places.
-Creative Fabrica has a download file with 43 different flowers.
+Creative Fabrica has a download file with 43 different rolled flowers.
 These are the design space ones that I tried.

 The paper has to be at least 65 weight.
 I tried lighter paper and they just didn’t look right and tore easily.

 Glitter paper worked well but patterned paper looked funny.
 The pattern needs to be small if ths is what you try.
 Both glitter and patterned paper were only one sided, but that works.
 It adds some color, but I suggest rolling the flowers so that the color is on the inside.

 The paper can be solid core but it doesn’t have to be and I sorta liked the white edge to the flowers.

 In the end the paper choice in up to you.